hodzanassredin/EbnfToGbnf/README.md

 # EbnfToGbnf
-Simple ebnf to gbnf(llama.cpp) convertor
+Simple ebnf to gbnf(llama.cpp) converter

 A simple script for converting your EBNF descriptions into the llama.cpp GBNF format.
 There are many variations of EBNF, so check the grammar in the main.py file, it is defined in the ebnf_grammar variable.
 You can also modify the conversion rules in functions whose names start with rebuild_.